poboisvert/Credit_Risk_Analysis/README.md

 ![3a](img/3a.png)

+- The high_risk precision is about 1% with 45% sensitivity which makes a F1 of 1% (trade-off)

+- The low_risk precision is about 100% with 61% sensitivity which makes a F1 of 62% (trade-off)

 - Accuracy: 65%, Precision: High Risk: 1%, Low Risk: 100%, Recall: High Risk: 61%, Low Risk: 45%

 ### Combination Sampling